dokester/BayesicFitting/README.md

 The BayesicFitting package is a python version of the the fitter classes in Herschel Common Science System (HCSS).
-The HCSS version was written in JAVA also mostly by me.
-I encoded features and classes that were requested by my Herschel colleagues or I remembered having used myself while doing data analysis for earlier satellites as IRAS, ISO and AKARI.
+The HCSS version was written in JAVA mostly by me.
+I encoded features and classes that were requested by my Herschel colleagues or that I remembered having used myself during my lifelong career as data analysis for earlier satellites as IRAS, ISO and AKARI.
 So most of the stuff in here was needed and used at a certain moment in time.
 Even now the package is developing in directions that are needed by my work for JWST.

 The HCSS system is in the public domain under GPL3.
 It was used by the 3 instrument groups of the Herschel satellite to write calibration and